+- 1. Do one of the following:

+- From the Map Layout Toolbar, choose the New Legend toolbar icon (

+Choose Add Lagond from the second from the

-- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Legend toolbar icon ( - Choose Add Legend from the context menu. - 2.
-Drag a rectangle in the map layout window to the size you want the Legend to be and release.
+- Choose Add Legend from the context menu.

+- 2. Drag a rectangle in the map layout window to the size you want the Legend to be and release.
 The Legend box appears in the map layout window.